hiteshjoshi1/react-redux-express-todos/README.md

   docker build -t todos .
   ```
 - Finally use K8 apply (I prefer it over k8 create and run) -

   ```
-  kubectl apply -f ./kubernetes/
+  kubectl apply -f ./charts/todos/templates/
   ```

-- You can directly run it using K8 run as -
+- You can directly run it using K8 run as[Not preferred] -

 ```
 kubectl run todos --image=todos:latest --image-pull-policy=Never
 ```

-Open the Service to an external IP in Minikube
+Open the Service to an external IP in Minikube, this is done automatically in a Paas like Azure ->

 ```
 minikube service todos